quer/the-steam-awards/README.md

  * steam winter sale - 2021 ( steamawards-2021 )

 # Setup
-Just run `npm install` in the root folder,
+Just run `npm install` in the root folder. ( make sure to not use the audit fix, it will break everything )

-add you account into the `config.js` file.
+Add your account(s) into the `config.js` file.

-change `main.js`, setup what module to run.
+Edit `main.js`, by setting up the modules to run in order.
-And how the setting shoud be.
+And how the settings should be.

-and if needed chance the module file.
+And if needed change the module file.

-and then `node main`
+And then run `node main`

 # To use
 ## Running Modes
-we have a few way to run this.
+There is a few ways to run this.
  * RunAllBots - `core.RunAllBots(modules)` - will run all account in `config.js`
  * RunIndexSpecificBot - `core.RunIndexSpecificBot([0, 1], modules)` - will run the specifig index in the `config.js` only
- * DoRunBots - `core.RunAllBots(auths, modules)` - will run the given account in the auths list. ( this will ignore the `config.js` and only run the account in the given list )
+ * DoRunBots - `core.RunAllBots(auths, modules)` - will run the given accounts in the auths list. ( Ignoring the `config.js` )

- the `modules` parameter, you need to give it a list of modules. read the next section
+ The `modules` parameter: you need to push at least one module before running.
+Read the next section.

 ## Run Modules
-To select what module to run. you have to add then into a list in the `main.js` file
+To select what module to run. you have to add it into a list in the `main.js` file.

-You just add the filename in the `modules`. ( if the module in a sub folder. you have to add the subfolder name also)
+You just need to add the filename in the `modules`. ( if the module in a sub folder. you have to include the subfolder name separated by slash)

 eks:
 ```js